IBMDeveloperUK/Search-Bot-201/README.md

 ![node-red](/assets/node-red.png)

-If you have yet had the pleasure of building applications with Node-RED, check out
+If you have not yet had the pleasure of building applications with Node-RED, check out

 **Tutorial:** [Node-RED introduction](https://github.com/watson-developer-cloud/node-red-labs/tree/master/introduction_to_node_red).